Silk Road Medical, Inc (NASDAQ:SILK) Shares Sold by Victory Capital Management Inc.

-Victory Capital Management Inc. lowered its position in shares of Silk Road Medical, Inc (NASDAQ:SILK) by 49.2% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 391,089 shares of the company’s stock after selling 379,304 shares during the quarter.
-Victory Capital Management Inc. owned approximately 1.13% of Silk Road Medical worth $18,718,000 as of its most recent filing with the SEC.
+Victory Capital Management Inc. decreased its stake in shares of Silk Road Medical, Inc (NASDAQ:SILK) by 49.2% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 391,089 shares of the company’s stock after selling 379,304 shares during the period.
+Victory Capital Management Inc. owned 1.13% of Silk Road Medical worth $18,718,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently made changes to their positions in the stock.
-Alliancebernstein L.P. lifted its position in Silk Road Medical by 4.9% during the second quarter.
-Alliancebernstein L.P. now owns 2,403,291 shares of the company’s stock worth $115,022,000 after buying an additional 112,837 shares during the period.
-Thrivent Financial for Lutherans lifted its position in Silk Road Medical by 12.9% during the first quarter.
-Thrivent Financial for Lutherans now owns 396,822 shares of the company’s stock worth $20,099,000 after buying an additional 45,319 shares during the period.
-Voloridge Investment Management LLC lifted its position in Silk Road Medical by 26.1% during the first quarter.
-Voloridge Investment Management LLC now owns 74,845 shares of the company’s stock worth $3,791,000 after buying an additional 15,490 shares during the period.
+Other hedge funds also recently modified their holdings of the company.
+Healthcare of Ontario Pension Plan Trust Fund purchased a new stake in Silk Road Medical during the first quarter valued at about $25,000.
+Commonwealth Equity Services LLC grew its position in Silk Road Medical by 29.3% during the first quarter.
+Commonwealth Equity Services LLC now owns 4,690 shares of the company’s stock valued at $237,000 after acquiring an additional 1,063 shares during the period.
+Polar Capital Holdings Plc grew its position in Silk Road Medical by 6.6% during the first quarter.
+Polar Capital Holdings Plc now owns 4,854 shares of the company’s stock valued at $246,000 after acquiring an additional 300 shares during the period.
 Royal Bank of Canada lifted its position in Silk Road Medical by 27.5% during the first quarter.
-Royal Bank of Canada now owns 5,299 shares of the company’s stock worth $268,000 after buying an additional 1,144 shares during the period.
-Finally, Quantbot Technologies LP increased its position in Silk Road Medical by 104.3% during the first quarter.
-Quantbot Technologies LP now owns 18,481 shares of the company’s stock worth $936,000 after purchasing an additional 9,434 shares during the last quarter.
-Hedge funds and other institutional investors own 94.29% of the company’s stock.
+Royal Bank of Canada now owns 5,299 shares of the company’s stock valued at $268,000 after buying an additional 1,144 shares in the last quarter.
+Finally, Occudo Quantitative Strategies LP lifted its position in Silk Road Medical by 8.7% during the first quarter.
+Occudo Quantitative Strategies LP now owns 5,334 shares of the company’s stock valued at $270,000 after buying an additional 429 shares in the last quarter.
+94.29% of the stock is owned by hedge funds and other institutional investors.

-Several brokerages recently commented on SILK.
-SVB Leerink reaffirmed an “outperform” rating on shares of Silk Road Medical in a research report on Tuesday, July 20th.
-Zacks Investment Research raised Silk Road Medical from a “sell” rating to a “hold” rating in a research report on Wednesday, May 5th.
-Finally, Piper Sandler lowered their price target on Silk Road Medical from $58.00 to $55.00 and set a “neutral” rating for the company in a research report on Friday, July 30th.

 Silk Road Medical, Inc develops and manufactures medical devices to treat neurovascular diseases.
 Its products include ENROUTE transcarotid neuroprotection system, ENROUTE transcarotid stent system, and ENROUTE transcarotid peripheral access kit.
 The company was founded by Tony M. Chou and Michi Garrison on March 21, 2007 and is headquartered in Sunnyvale, CA.